gothinkster/vue-realworld-example-app/README.md

--[x] Fix "myArticles" on ""username"Articles" on users page -[x] Add a button "SignIn && SignUp" on entry page instead link -[x] Add green color to "read more" link on main page
+-[x] Fix "myArticles" on ""username"Articles" on users page -[x] Add a button "SignIn && SignUp" on entry page instead link -[x] Add green color to "read more" link on main page -[] Add 3 types of buttons for headers above the markdown field -[x] Add example for "enter your tags" field
+-[] Add a logout button after the user name
+-[x] Add link to MIT license text in footer
+-[] Add hover title text on the like buttons.
+EX- "Like/Unlike" -[] Add seconds/minutes/hours ago]
+-[] If tags coming from API, add support for display them under post text -[] Add article content text on the global feed.
+Supporting only 100words, if more add a threedots -[] Fix the published text in the entry fields

 [![RealWorld Frontend](https://img.shields.io/badge/realworld-frontend-%23783578.svg)](http://realworld.io)
 [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com)